Photo by Zachary Kadolph on Unsplash

 Building a Strong Support Network

 Another important coping strategy is to build a strong social support network.
-Reaching out to trusted friends, family members, or a therapist can provide a much-needed outlet to vent, problem-solve, and simply feel heard.
-In fact, a 2018 survey by the American Psychological Association found that 87% of adults said spending time with family was a major source of emotional support. ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ Don’t be afraid to lean on your loved ones when times get tough – you’d be surprised how much a good conversation or a shoulder to lean on can improve your mood.
+Reaching out to trusted friends, family, or a therapist can provide an outlet to vent, problem-solve, and feel heard.
+Surveys show that spending time with family is a major source of emotional support.
+Don’t hesitate to lean on loved ones when things get tough – a good conversation or a comforting presence can improve your mood.

 Prioritizing Physical Health

 Of course, it’s also crucial to take care of your physical health.
-Things like exercising regularly, eating a balanced diet, and getting enough sleep can all have a profound impact on your mental wellbeing.
-For example, research has shown that just 30 minutes of moderate exercise per day can reduce symptoms of depression by up to 30%. ๐Ÿƒโ€โ™€๏ธ And sticking to a consistent sleep schedule?
-That can boost your mood, improve focus, and even strengthen your immune system. ๐Ÿ’ค
+Things like exercising regularly, eating a balanced diet, and getting enough sleep can profoundly impact your mental well-being.
+Research shows that exercise can reduce symptoms of depression.
+And sticking to a consistent sleep schedule can boost your mood, improve focus, and strengthen your immune system.

 The Power of Positive Self-Talk